Walodja1987/xns/README.md

 - Anyone may register paid names via `registerName`
 - Anyone may sponsor name registrations via `registerNameWithAuthorization`

+### Private Namespaces

+- **Permanent exclusivity**: Only the namespace creator can sponsor name registrations forever
+- Public `registerName` is **always disabled** for private namespaces (even for the creator)
+- All name registrations in private namespaces must be done via `registerNameWithAuthorization` with the creator as the sponsor

 ---

 ## 🔗 Address